miz111/CarCar/README.md

 # **CarCar**

-A Python/Django-based web app with a JS/React-integrated front-end that provides a solution to tracking inventory, sales, and service for a car dealership.
+A Python/Django-based web app utilizing a REST framework with a JS/React-integrated front-end and PostgreSQL database that provides a solution to tracking vehicle and automobile inventory, sales, and services for a car dealership.

 ---
 Team: